 EU SILC contains information on the value of the house as assessed by the owner.
 In addition, respondents are asked for the insured value of the house and the insured value of house and contents combined.
 In the EU SILC sample there are nearly 5,000 households who own their home.
-Of these nearly 70 per cent own the house outright while the remaining 30 per cent have an outstanding mortgage.
+Of these nearly 70 per cent own the house outright while the remaining 30 percent have an outstanding mortgage.
 About 4,500 of the 5,000 home-owners provide an estimated house value.
-For the remaining 500 we must therefore, estimate a house value based on the information available in the dataset.
+For the remaining 500 we must therefore estimate a house value based on the information available in the dataset.

 Our strategy in arriving at an alternative house value estimate is as follows.
 First, we examine information on the insured value of the house (or house and contents if the insured house value is not provided).
 Households may sometimes be unsure of the market value of their home but are likely to know the value they have insured their property for with more certainty.
-The insured value is, therefore, useful in cases where the actual house value is not provided or appears incorrect.
+The insured value is therefore useful in cases where the actual house value is not provided or appears incorrect.
 Typically, however, the insured value is somewhat lower than the actual market value of the home.
 In order to take account of this, we applied a "correction factor" derived as follows.
 For those who provided both a house value estimate and the insured value, we calculated the average ratio of the estimated house value to the insured house value.
 We then applied this ratio to the insured house value, where this was the only information available.

 Cases existed in the dataset that were missing both the house value and the two insured values.
 In these cases information on many characteristics relevant to house value were still available.
 We estimated the relationship between house values and these characteristics for households where full information was available.
-(This hedonic regression approach has been described and applied by Conniffe and Duffy, 1999).
-The characteristics used included:
+(This hedonic regression approach has been described and applied by Conniffe and Duffy(1999)The characteristics used included:

+- location

-- location (region and urban/rural identifier), - number of rooms, - house type (detached, semi-detached etc.), - neighbourhood traits (for example whether or not crime was a problem, pollution etc.),
+- number of rooms

+- house type (detached, semi-detached etc)

+- neighbourhood traits (for example whether or not crime was a problem, pollution etc.)

 Then we used this relationship to predict house value for cases where only the characteristics, and not the value, were known.
-As a final check, we also examined outliers in the dataset focusing on very low and very high house values.
+This technique is known in the literature as hedonic regression.
+As a final check, we also examined outliers in the dataset focussing on very low and very high house values.
 This revealed a small number of inconsistencies which were resolved on a case-by-case basis.

-Statistics from the Department of the Environment, Heritage and Local Government indicate a stock of dwellings of 1.7 million at the end of 2005.
-The standardised average house price at that time (from the permanent tsb/ESRI House Price series) was close to \leq 288,000.
-Given an owner-occupancy rate of about 77 per cent, this suggests that the total value of the owner-occupied housing stock was in the region of \leq 3,700 million.
-Our estimates, based on the data in the CSO's Survey on Income and Living Conditions, suggest a figure in the region of \leq 3,500 million.
+Statistics from the Department of the Environment indicate a stock of dwellings of 1.7m at the end of 2005.
+The standardised average house price at that time (from the Permanent TSB-ESRI series) was close to €288,000.
+Given an owner-occupancy rate of about 77 per cent, this suggests that the total value of the owner-occupied housing stock was in the region of €3,700m.
+Our estimates, based on the data in the CSO's

+Survey on Income and Living Conditions, suggest a figure in the region of 3,500m.
 This suggests that the SILC data provide a reasonable approximation of the overall tax base, but with the great advantage of considerable detail on the incomes, composition and other characteristics of households.
 Our work builds on this to examine the implications of alternative forms of property tax for this nationally representative sample of households.